 Amanda Lee competed against culinary students from four schools at the United States of Umami Culinary Competition in Charleston, South Carolina, last week.

 In September, six ICE students prepared their interpretations of umami for faculty judges at our New York campus.
 They were challenged with developing first and main courses, one of which was plant-based and one that represented each student’s heritage.
 Graded on flavor enhancement, balance, understanding of umami and technical ability, Amanda Lee won the opportunity to compete in the national event hosted by the World Umami Forum and Ajinomoto Co.
-Inc. She trained for the following month with Director of Culinary Research and Development Barry Tonkinson to refine her dishes, timing and craftsmanship, and ultimately won the grand prize trip to Japan.
-Here, she shares her experience to inspire other students.
+Inc. She trained for the following month with Director of Culinary Research and Development Barry Tonkinson to refine her dishes, timing and craftsmanship, and then prepared and presented her dishes to a panel of judges alongside students from the International Culinary Center, Johnson & Wales University Providence, Johnson & Wales University Charlotte, Miami Culinary Institute and Nicholls State University.
+Here, she shares her experience, ultimately winning the grand prize trip to Japan, to inspire other students.

 We were required to create two dishes — one that was plant-based and one that was inspired by our heritage.
 Both came together naturally for me because they were from the heart.
 My heritage-based appetizer is an elevated, ”grown-up” bite of my childhood food memories and Chinese-Korean background.
 I featured my parents’ favorite foods, duck and persimmon, and layered them with my own umami-rich favorites that I grew up with: watercress, daikon and shiitake.
 There were so many separate flavors and techniques that went into this dish and somehow magically combined into a cohesive and delicious bite.
 It was a true representation of my family that I was proud to present to the judges.